💦 Swim Strong, Sound On: Your poolside playlist just leveled up!

-The SYRYN Swimbuds Flip Bundle is a 100% waterproof, IPX8-rated MP3 player designed specifically for swimmers.
-It offers 8GB of storage, enough for up to 2,000 songs or 138 hours of audio playback, with a battery life of 10 hours per charge.
-Compatible with PC and Mac, it supports drag-and-drop music transfer for popular formats like MP3, AAC, M4a, and FLAC, without relying on streaming services.
-Featuring simple, tactile controls optimized for mid-stroke use and premium waterproof earbuds, SYRYN delivers a durable, user-friendly music experience that enhances lap swimming and pool workouts.
+The SYRYN Swimbuds Flip Bundle is a 100% waterproof (IPX8) MP3 player designed specifically for swimmers, offering up to 10 hours of playback and 8GB storage for approximately 2,000 songs.
+Compatible with PC and Mac, it supports drag-and-drop music transfer in multiple formats (MP3, AAC, M4a, FLAC) without relying on streaming services.
+Featuring simple tactile controls optimized for use mid-swim, it delivers high-quality sound through specialized waterproof earbuds, all in a compact, lightweight design backed by a 1-year warranty.

 | ASIN | B018YKTD1Y |